-Programs in History, Political Science, and International Relations will foster an understanding of both the historical and political disciplines and the complexity of contemporary international and national issues.
+Programs in History Politics, Public Administration, and Public Health will foster an understanding of historical, political, and social disciplines and the complexity of contemporary international and national issues.
 Faculty will help students to engage in research and interpretation, and to respond to the human condition in an informed manner through an appreciation of the influence of the many cultures that have contributed to the transmission of the human heritage.
 Through these programs, the faculty seek to prepare students for graduate study, law school, government service, and a wide range of other careers.